U.S. College Enrollment Decline Statistics

 Two-year private schools appear in a separate graph due to their lower enrollment numbers.

-The undergraduate college enrollment decline has accelerated since the start of the COVID-19 pandemic.
-Public institutions — especially two-year colleges — experienced the steepest declines.
+The undergraduate college enrollment decline accelerated at the start of the COVID-19 pandemic.
+Public colleges — especially two-year schools — experienced the steepest declines.

-International enrollment and transfer enrollment also saw sharp declines during the pandemic.
+International student enrollment and transfer enrollment also saw sharp declines during the pandemic.

-The National Student Clearinghouse Research Center (NSCRC) found that between fall 2019 and fall 2023:Note Reference [3]
+The National Student Clearinghouse Research Center (NSCRC) found that between fall 2019 and fall 2024, undergraduate college enrollment dropped most from 2019 to 2022.
+It rose again for the first time in 2023, and nearly recovered to pre-pandemic levels in 2024.Note Reference [2]

 YearUndergraduate EnrollmentGraduate Enrollment